-When we are anointed with the Holy Chrismation Oil on our body, our senses, our emotions, our inner soul, our actions, and our behavior are sanctified (made holy).
-Just as altar vessels are dedicated to the altar (they cannot be used for anything else) by anointing them with Holy Chrismation Oil, those who are baptized are also anointed with Chrismation Oil to be set apart and devoted to God.
+When we are anointed with the Holy Chrismation Oil in our body, our senses, our emotions, our inner soul, our actions, and our behavior are sanctified.
+The Chrismation Oil makes the baptized devoted to God just like the altar vessels which is also anointed with the Holy Chrismation Oil to become dedicated to the altar and we cannot use them for anything else.
 "For the temple of God is holy, which temple you are" (1 Corinthians 3:17).

 And thus, we abide in Him, and He abides in us.
-That is why the Sacrament of Chrismation is one of the necessary sacraments for salvation.
+That is why, the Sacrament of Chrismation is one of the necessary sacraments for salvation.